Tusharxhub/Computer-organization/Readme.md

 ---

-> 🚀 *Learning Computer Organization is not just about coding — it’s about understanding how computers really work from the inside out.*
+> 🚀 *Learning Computer Organization isn’t just about coding, it’s about understanding how computers truly work from the inside out.*

+It’ll give your README the same sleek look as your other repos.
 ```